junco · coding-agent worker · v0.11.0 · MIT

 npm install -g @ironforgesoftware/junco

-MIT · runs entirely on your machine · bring your own inference endpoint
+MIT · runs entirely on your machine · local endpoint or hosted provider

 - designation